Awesome Ego: Same ego, but now a face, and the crowd loves the schtick.

 Getting Crap Past the Radar: It's a slight variation of 'bless your heart', which can be a compliment, but is also a G-rated way to say 'You're a moron'.

 Cute Bruiser: Emphasised as Renee Young referred to her as looking like a fairy.
 She's also a little more modest than the typical Diva.

 Foil: To Charlotte, essentially.
-Both are gymnasts and blonde girl type gimmicks, but where Charlotte goes the Alpha Bitch route, Alexa is billed as the bubbly blonde.
-This goes down to their physiques too - Charlotte is more tall and lean compared to Alexa who is more athletic and bigger in build (similar to Emma).
+Both are gymnasts and their gimmicks invoke their blonde hair, but where Charlotte goes the Alpha Bitch route, Alexa is billed as the bubbly blonde.
+This goes down to their physiques too - Charlotte is more tall and lean compared to Alexa, who is more athletic and bigger in build (similar to Emma).

 I Have the High Ground: Can do a somersault off the top for the hell of it.
 Her finisher is also a 450 splash.